k0s/mozmill/mozinfo/README.txt

 information is not consolidated, checks are not done consistently, nor is it defined what we are checking for.

+Mozilla programs also need to report information and include platform information when reporting.
+MozInfo may be used as a unified interface for gathering and presenting this information.

-MozInfo proposes to solve this problem.
-The current [beta] implementation gives five key, values: os, hostname, version, bits, and processor.
+MozInfo proposes to solve these problem.
+The current [beta] implementation gives several key, values: os, osfullname, hostname, version, bits, and processor.
 (Additionally, the service pack is available on windows, though probably only for legacy reasons.)

 API Usage